jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

     cd ..

-* I use the history_ program to list the commands I typed in the terminal, to use them as a reference for the program
+* I use the history_ program to list the commands I typed and use them as a reference for the program

   .. code-block:: shell

     history

-* and make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`
+* then make an empty file with a name that describes what the program does so it is easy to remember later, for example :ref:`makePythonTdd.sh`

   .. code-block:: shell

     touch makePythonTdd.sh

-* then open the file in the Integrated Development Environment (IDE), and copy the commands I need to make a `Test Driven Development`_ Environment
+* I open the file in the Integrated Development Environment (IDE), and copy the commands I need to make a `Test Driven Development`_ Environment

   .. code-block:: ruby